-Analyte Method in Sediment Quantitation Level a Zinc, Total EPA Method 200.8 (ICP/MS), EPA Method 6010 or EPA Method 6020 5.0 mg/kg dw Organics PAH compounds c EPA Method 8270 D 70 μg/kg dw PCBs (aroclors), Totald EPA Method 8082 10 μg/kg dw Petroleum Hydrocarbons NWTPH-Dx NWTPH-Dx 25.0-100.0 mg/kg dw
+PCBs (aroclors), Totald EPA Method 8082 10 μg/kg dw

-- a.
-The Permittee shall ensure laboratory results comply with the quantitation level (QL) specified in the table.
-However, if an alternate method is sufficient to produce measurable results in the sample, the Permittee may use that method for analysis.
-If the Permittee uses an alternative method, it must report the test method and QL on the sediment monitoring report.
-All results shall be reported.
-For values below the QL, or where a QL is not specified, report results at the method detection level (MDL) from the lab and the qualifier of "U" for undetected at that concentration.
-If the Permittee is unable to obtain the required QL due to matrix effects, the Permittee must report the matrix-specific MDL and QL on the DMR. - b. dw = dry weight. - c.
-PAH compounds include: 1-methylnaphthalene, 2-methylnaphthalene, 2-chloronaphthalene, acenaphthylene, acenaphthylene, anthracene, benzo(a)anthracene, benzo(a)pyrene, benzo(b, k)fluoranthene, benzo(ghi)perylene, dibenzo(a,h)anthracene, dibenzofuran, carbazole, chrysene, fluoranthene, fluorene, indeno(1,2,3-cd)pyrene, naphthalene, phenanthrene, and pyrene. - d.
-Total = sum of PCB aroclors 1016+1221+1232+1242+1248+1254+1260.

-9.10.7.4 Requirements for Discharges to Waters with Applicable TMDLs

-- The Permittee shall comply with applicable TMDL determinations.
+Petroleum Hydrocarbons

+NWTPH-Dx NWTPH-Dx 25.0-100.0 mg/kg dw

+- b. dw = dry weight. - C. PAH compounds include: 1-methylnaphthalene, 2-methylnaphthalene, 2-chloronaphthalene, acenaphthylene, acenaphthene, anthracene, benzo(a)anthracene, benzo(a)pyrene, benzo(b, k)fluoranthene, benzo(ghi)perylene, dibenzo(a,h)anthracene, dibenzofuran, carbazole, chrysene, fluoranthene, fluorene, indeno(1,2,3-cd)pyrene, naphthalene, phenanthrene, and pyrene. - d.
+Total = sum of PCB aroclors 1016+1221+1232+1242+1248+1254+1260. - 6) All storm drain solids sampling data shall be reported to EPA no later than the DMR due date for the reporting period in which the solids were sampled.
+A copy of the lab report shall be submitted to EPA.
+See id. - e.
+Requirements for Discharges to Waters with Applicable TMDLs - i.
+The Permittee shall comply with applicable TMDL determinations.
 Applicable TMDLs or TMDL determinations are TMDLs which have been completed by the issuance date of this permit, or which have been completed prior to the date that the Permittee's NOI is received by EPA, whichever is later.
-EPA will list the Permittee's requirements to comply with this condition on the letter of permit coverage. - 2.
-TMDL requirements associated with TMDLs completed after the issuance date of this permit only become effective if they are imposed through an administrative order issued by EPA. - 3.
-Where Ecology has established a TMDL wasteload allocation and sampling requirements for the Permittee's discharge, the Permittee shall comply with all requirements of the TMDL. - a.
-If a discharge point is subject to a TMDL-related effluent limit for a parameter that also has a benchmark, the effluent limit supersedes the benchmark. - 4.
-Where Ecology has established a TMDL general wasteload allocation for industrial stormwater discharges for a parameter present in the Permittee's discharge, but has not identified specific requirements, EPA will assume the Permittee's compliance with the terms and conditions of the permit complies with the approved TMDL. - 5.
-Where Ecology has not established a TMDL wasteload allocation for industrial stormwater discharges for a parameter present in the Permittee's discharge, but has not excluded these discharges, EPA will assume the Permittee's compliance with the terms and conditions of this permit complies with the approved TMDL. - 6.
+EPA will list the Permittee's requirements to comply with this condition on the letter of permit coverage. - ii.
+TMDL requirements associated with TMDLs completed after the issuance date of this permit only become effective if they are imposed through an administrative order issued by EPA. - iii.
+Where Ecology has established a TMDL wasteload allocation and sampling requirements for the Permittee's discharge, the Permittee shall comply with all requirements of the TMDL. - 1) If a discharge point is subject to a TMDL-related effluent limit for a parameter that also has a benchmark, the effluent limit supersedes the benchmark. - iv.
+Where Ecology has established a TMDL general wasteload allocation for industrial stormwater discharges for a parameter present in the Permittee's discharge, but has not identified specific requirements, EPA will assume the Permittee's compliance with the terms and conditions of the permit complies with the approved TMDL. - v.
+Where Ecology has not established a TMDL wasteload allocation for industrial stormwater discharges for a parameter present in the Permittee's discharge, but has not excluded these discharges, EPA will assume the Permittee's compliance with the terms and conditions of this permit complies with the approved TMDL.

+2021 MSGP Part 9 - Conditions Applicable to States, Indian Country Lands, or Territories vi.
 Where a TMDL for a parameter present in the Permittee's discharge specifically precludes or prohibits discharges of stormwater associated with industrial activity, the Permittee is not eligible for coverage under the MSGP.
+See id.

-Appendix A - Definitions, Abbreviations, and Acronyms (for the purposes of this permit).
+Appendix A - Definitions, Abbreviations, and Acronyms (for the purposes of the 2021 MSGP)